mpfr/httpd-plus/README.md

 $
 ```

-Apply the patch files by running the installation script which will build and install the `httpd-plus` binary.
-After that, the original source code will be restored.
+Apply the patch files by running the installation script.
+This will build and install the `httpd-plus` binary.
+After the build process, the original source is restored.

 ```
 $ doas ksh httpd-plus-current/install 2>&1 | tee httpd-plus-install.log